 , e.g.,

-Next the crystal direction corresponding to the specimen direction r
+Next the crystal direction that aligns with specimen direction r

 according to the orientation ori